Board of Zoning Adjustments

 PROCEDURES TO APPLY FOR AN APPEAL

-After a Plan Reviewer determines that the plans are not in compliance with current Jefferson Parish Zoning laws such as parking requirements, height restrictions, front, rear or side yard setback requirements from property lines, and there is a reason why the applicant believes the plans cannot be revised to meet the zoning laws, there is the option to file an appeal to the BZA.
+After the Department of Code Enforcement determines that the construction is not in compliance with current Jefferson Parish Zoning laws such as parking requirements, height restrictions, front, rear or side yard setback requirements from property lines, and there is a reason why the applicant believes the plans cannot be revised to meet the zoning laws, there is the option to file an appeal to the BZA.

-In addition to the BZA application packet, a sign shall be provided by Inspection & Code Enforcement and posted by the applicant at least ten (10) days prior to the hearing before the Board.
-The applicant shall post the sign within ten (10) feet of a public street right-of-way and positioned in a manner to best inform the traveling public without creating a safety hazard.
+In addition to the BZA application packet, a sign shall be provided and posted by Inspection & Code Enforcement at least ten (10) days prior to the hearing before the Board.
+The building inspector shall post the sign within ten (10) feet of a public street right-of-way and positioned in a manner to best inform the traveling public without creating a safety hazard.
 The applicant shall not remove the sign until the Board takes final action, failure to post the notification sign within the required timeline shall result in a delay of your hearing.

-The Plan Reviewer will then complete the BZA application forms indicating the Articles & Sections of the Zoning Ordinances that the proposed building permit will violate.
-All fees are then to be paid to the Inspection & Code Enforcement, Cashier Section.
+The Plan Reviewer will then complete the BZA plot plan indicating the Articles & Sections of the Zoning Ordinances that the proposed building permit will violate.
+All fees are then to be paid via the online portal.

 It currently takes approximately 3 weeks from the receipt of a completed application packet until the BZA public hearing is held.